camunda/camunda-8-js-sdk/README.md

 Some number values - for example: "_total returned results_ " - may be specified as `int64` in the API specifications.
 Although these numbers will usually not contain unsafe values, they are always serialised to `string`.

-For `int64` values whose type is not known ahead of time, such as job variables, you can pass an annotated Dto object to decode them reliably.
-If no Dto is specified, the default behaviour of the SDK is to serialise all numbers to JavaScript `number`, and if a number value is detected at runtime that cannot be accurately stored as `number`, to throw an Exception.
+For `int64` values whose type is not known ahead of time, such as job variables, you can pass an annotated data transfer object (DTO) to decode them reliably.
+If no DTO is specified, the default behavior of the SDK is to serialise all numbers to JavaScript `number`, and if a number value is detected at a runtime that cannot be accurately stored as `number`, to throw an exception.

 ## OAuth

-Calls to APIs are authorized using a token that is obtained via a client id/secret pair exchange and then passes as an authorisation header on API calls.
-The SDK handles this transparently for you.
+Calls to APIs are authorized using a token that is obtained via a client id/secret pair exchange, and then passes as an authorization header on API calls.
+The SDK handles this for you.

-If your Camunda 8 Platform is secured using token exchange you will need to provide the client id and secret to the SDK.
+If your Camunda 8 platform is secured using token exchange, provide the client id and secret to the SDK.

 ### Disable OAuth

 To disable OAuth, set the environment variable `CAMUNDA_OAUTH_DISABLED`.
-You can use this when, for example, running against a minimal Zeebe broker in a development environment.
+You can use this when running against a minimal Zeebe broker in a development environment, for example.

 With this environment variable set, the SDK will inject a `NullAuthProvider` that does nothing.

 ### Configuring OAuth

-To get a token for use with the application APIs you need to provide the following configuration fields at a minimum, either via the `Camunda8` constructor or in environment variables:
+To get a token for use with the application APIs, provide the following configuration fields at a minimum, either via the `Camunda8` constructor or in environment variables:

 ```bash
 ZEEBE_ADDRESS